Ben Roethlisberger Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Season Stats

-- He's tacked on five rushing yards on 20 carries and one rushing touchdown, averaging 0.3 yards per game.
+- He's also figured in the ground game, with five rushing yards (0.3 ypg) on 20 carries with one rushing touchdown.

-- The Steelers have called a pass in 61.8% of their plays from scrimmage this year while running the ball 38.2% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Steelers, who rank 21st in the NFL in points scored, have attempted a pass 61.8% of the time while opting for the ground attack 38.2% of the time.

-- Roethlisberger has thrown 87 passes in the red zone this season, 62.1% of his team's red zone plays.
+- Roethlisberger accounts for 62.1% of his team's red zone plays, with 87 of his 605 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Chiefs.